Abbey Brewing Company: Production

-The Monastery of Christ in the Desert near Abiquiú, New Mexico hosts the master brewery that is licensed by the US Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau and the New Mexico Alcohol and Gaming Division.
-The licensed brewery houses a half barrel brewing system used to develop all new beers and for limited small batch production in draft.
-The Abbey Brewing Company owns all of the brewing equipment on the grounds of the Monastery of Christ in the Desert.
-The monastery brewery was designed for flexibility and expansion to larger brewing system of up to 7 barrels.
-The brewery, like the Monastery, is off the electrical grid and is powered by solar panels and propane.
-Water is recycled and spent grains are used for compost in the hop yard.
+The Monastery of Christ in the Desert near Abiquiú, New Mexico, hosts the master brewery licensed by the US Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau, and the New Mexico Alcohol and Gaming Division.
+The licensed brewery houses a half-barrel brewing system to develop all new beers and for limited small-batch production in draft.
+The Abbey Brewing Company owns all brewing equipment on the Monastery of Christ in the Desert grounds.
+The monastery brewery was designed for flexibility and expansion to a more extensive brewing system of up to 7 barrels.
+Like the Monastery, the brewery is off the electrical grid and powered by solar panels and propane.
+Water is recycled, and spent grains are used in the hop yard for compost.
 The brewery is located in the private living space of the community of monks and is not open for visits.

-A larger production brewery is operated under an Alternating Proprietorship in Moriarty, New Mexico, where the Abbey Brewing Company directly controls the total brewing process including the formulae and brewing processes.
-The company maintains direct control for sourcing both ingredients and packaging.
-At the Moriarty brewery, some of the major brewing equipment is owned by Abbey Brewing Company.
-The Moriarty brewery consists of a two vessel, 20 barrel capacity brewing system with 40 barrel fermenting vessels and brite tanks.
-Current capacity for the Abbey Brewing Company at this location is 2,900 barrels per year.
+A larger production brewery is operated under an Alternating Proprietorship in Moriarty, New Mexico, where the Abbey Brewing Company controls the entire brewing process, including the formulae and brewing processes.
+The company maintains direct control over sourcing both ingredients and packaging.
+At the Moriarty Brewery, some of the significant brewing equipment is owned by Abbey Brewing Company.
+The Moriarty Brewery consists of a two-vessel, 20-barrel capacity brewing system with 40 barrel fermenting vessels and brite tanks.
+The current capacity for the Abbey Brewing Company at this location is 2,900 barrels per year.

-In the spring 2010, several varieties of native New Mexican hops (subspecies neomexicanus) were planted on a one-quarter-acre plot at the Monastery of Christ in the Desert and the first harvest occurred in September.
+In the spring of 2010, several varieties of native New Mexican hops (subspecies neomexicanus) were planted on a one-quarter-acre plot at the Monastery of Christ in the Desert, and the first harvest occurred in September.
 In the following year, the hop yard was expanded to a half acre.
-Each fall, usually in September, hops are harvested and processed by hand by the monks and guests.
+Each fall, usually in September, the monks and guests harvest, and process hops by hand.
 Monks' Ales with the designation of Reserve are made with hops from the monastery hop yard.
-When available, the monastery hops are made available on-line to homebrewers via Holy Hops, LLC on the website HolyHops.biz.
+When available, the monastery hops are available online to homebrewers via Holy Hops, LLC on the website HolyHops.biz.